 If people are not ready to accept change, you cannot force it on them.
 The immediate reaction that employees have to automation is that it will make their job redundant, so the first thing to do is to build an environment that is conducive to change.
 Cars automated the horse, yet horses were not neglected.

-And if you're wondering if small businesses can automate, yes they can!
-We have helped hundreds of small businesses across South East Queensland automate their processes.
+If you’re wondering if small businesses can automate, yes, they can!
+We have helped hundreds of small businesses across Southeast Queensland automate their processes.
 We have seen a lot of them grow, motivating us to advocate and help more organisations see and explore the benefits of automation.